• informal , chiefly British

 - Qantas made A $256 million after tax and before one-off items in the six months to December 31.

 nounBack to top

-- 1Something done, made, or happening only once, not as part of a regular sequence: the meeting is a one-offMore example sentences
+- 1Something done, made, or happening only once: the meeting is a one-offMore example sentences

 - I feel hustle and bustle may be enough to inflict damage in the group stage but once the games become one-offs and we have to go the extra mile to carve out victories I feel we will be once again found lacking.